ywkao/PlaygroundEDProducer/README.md

 $ time cmsRun python/ExampleConfig_cfg.py
 ```

+### Features
+- Level-0 calibrations (pedestal & CM subtractions) are applied
+- Pedestal and CM parameters are evaluated using running statistics
+- Parameters are loaded using an independent user-defined C++ class (in csv format)
+- Unpacker and associated test functions are equipped (test purpose only)

 ### Caveats
 - The current input is ntuple from test beam data taken in 2022 October.
 ```